-TRCC members represent regional, translocal (initiatives in many local communities), and support organizations.
-For example, organizations with region-wide impact include Daily Acts and Rooted in Resilience (SFBay), Boston Ujima (New England), New England Resilience and Transition Network, and Northern California Resilience Network.
-Translocal networks that support many local and regional hubs across the USA include Bloom Network, Shareable, and TransitionUS.
-Examples of support organizations that provide skills and resources to these regional and translocal groups include Art of Hosting, Bioneers, Compassion Games, Movement Generation, New Economy Coalition, New Stories, and PostCarbon Institute.
+TRCC members represent regional and multi-region grassroots networks and expert support organizations.
+For example, organizations with region-wide impact include Daily Acts and Rooted in Resilience (SFBay), Boston Ujima (New England), and Northern California Resilience Network.
+Multi-region networks that support many local and regional hubs across the USA include Bloom Network, Shareable, and TransitionUS.
+Examples of expert support organizations that provide skills and resources to these regional and multi-region groups include Art of Hosting, Bioneers, Compassion Games, Movement Generation, New Economy Coalition, New Stories, and PostCarbon Institute.
 The TRCC project is fiscally sponsored by New Stories.

 There are several participation levels or rings: Stewards, Circle, Community, Network, and Sponsors.
-TRCC operates on an annual governance cycle so roles are preliminary for 2017.
+TRCC operates on an annual governance cycle.

 Stewards – 1st Ring